-Gamma Beta Phi - Gamma Beta Phi is an honor society established to recognize those students who have excelled academically and have demonstrated high personal characteristics in leadership and service.
+Gamma Beta Phi - Gamma Beta Phi is a service oriented national honor society for students in two and four year schools that was established to recognize those students who have excelled academically and have demonstrated high personal characteristics in leadership and service.
 Membership into Gamma Beta Phi is by invitation, extended at the beginning of each semester.
-To be considered, students must have completed 12 semester hours at ANC with at least a 3.4 grade point average.
-Teacher Appreciation Day and service projects add to the success of this organization which receives regional and national attention for its quality.
-Gamma enjoys the respect it receives regionally and nationally and is considered one of the top chapters among all two-year colleges.
+Students are invited to join GBP if they have completed 12 credit hours, are degree seeking, and have a minimum 3.4 G.P.A.
+School and community service projects add to the success of this organization which receives regional and national attention for its quality.
+The Arkansas Northeastern College chapter of Gamma Beta Phi is one of the three chapters within the society to have received the National Gamma Beta Phi Distinguished Chapter Award every year since its inception.